 By Lisa Twaronite

-TOKYO, June 17 The dollar fluttered in a narrow range in Asia on Tuesday, caged by caution ahead of this week's U.S. Federal Reserve meeting and concern about the developing crisis in Iraq.
+TOKYO, June 17 (Reuters) - The dollar fluttered higher in Asia on Tuesday, but was kept to a narrow range by caution ahead of this week’s U.S. Federal Reserve meeting and concern about escalating violence in Iraq.

 U.S. and Iranian officials conferred about the Iraqi crisis on the sidelines of a meeting in Vienna, sources said.
 Meanwhile, Washington said it could launch air strikes if needed to quell the Sunni Islamist rebellion.